 However, the current antimicrobial development pipeline is insufficient because of high attrition rates and limited coverage of multi-drug resistant Gram-negative bacteria.

-This conference bids to review the current knowledge on bacterial physiology in patients; outline the development of relevant in vitro models to study the underlying molecular mechanisms and provide an overview of novel intervention strategies.
+This conference aligns with the scope of the National Center of Competence in Research “AntiResist” which aims at revitalizing antibiotic discovery by bringing a patient-centered paradigm shift.
+Such a shift requires a multidisciplinary approach starting at the bedside.
+This EMBO workshop bids to review the current knowledge on bacterial physiology in patients; outline the development of relevant in vitro models to study the underlying molecular mechanisms and provide an overview of novel intervention strategies.

-Towards this goal, the meeting unites the world’s foremost scientists in the field of antimicrobial research to win the race against superbugs
+Bringing together the world’s foremost scientists in the field of antimicrobial research will help close the gap between the bedside and the bench and will enable to accelerate the clinical development of new antimicrobial therapies to win the race against superbugs